Non-formal communication

 How Sense can help

-We offer free and impartial information about living with complex disabilities, including deafblindness.
+We offer free and impartial information about living with complex needs, including deafblindness.

 We also offer services all over the UK, including day services, community support and residential care.
 Talk to our team to find out more.